tped/CutiePi-RPI-Musicbox/README.md

 Grandbaby's first PI - Music Box

 Simple Python3 script developed for Version 2 of a Raspberry Pi music box project @ http://ventures.tpedersen.net/errata/raspberrypi/cutiepi.
 Simply plays a series of sounds (wav files) and flashes LEDs when button is pressed.
-Sound files are hardcoded, I swap in/out sounds for different occasions - e.g. Christmas sounds, current favoirtie creature - like Elmo, etc.  Used a large button and LED light bar to attract/hold baby's attention.
+Sound files are hardcoded, swaped in/out for different occasions - e.g. Christmas sounds, current favortie creature - like Elmo.
+Used a large button and LED light bar to attract/hold baby's attention.
 Script also runs in harmony with Shairport-Sync ... waits until shairport is done playing before playing one its sounds.

 Default GPIO assigments/usage:
 Red LED @ GPIO 17